sipostudent/Space-Riddle-Brain-Teaser-/README.md

   - Navigation-bar

-- Colour-overlay – a large background image overlayed with a translucent color and text.
+- Colour-overlay – a large background image overlayed with translucent color and text.

   - Body

 #### Font

-- Being as the website modelling is off a space theme a square geometric sans-serif typeface choice was selected; thus, helping to emphasise a futuristic and sci-fi vibe to the displayed text content; a subjective opinion, of course.
+- Being as the website modelling is off a space theme, a square geometric sans-serif typeface choice was selected; thus, helping to emphasise a futuristic and sci-fi vibe to the displayed text content; a subjective opinion, of course.

 #### Navigation